 What You Need to Make This Recipe

-3. Muddle together the lime wedges and sugar until the sugar is dissolved.
+3. Use a muddling stick to muddle the limes and sugar together until the sugar is dissolved.

-4. Fill the glass with ice and add the cachaça.
+4. Fill the glass with ice, then add the cachaça.
+(Leave the lime pieces in the glass.)

-6. Serve immediately garnished with a lime slice, if desired.
+6. Garnish the caipirinha with a lime slice, if desired, and serve immediately.

 Pro Tips for Making This Recipe